-Whether you like it or not, when you are gunning for science
+Whether you like it or not, when you are applying for a science job, you

-can expect to be judged by your appearance at interview.
+can expect (no matter your field of expertise) to be judged by your appearance at the interview.

-Indeed, according to one survey of male and female
+Indeed, in a survey of male and female

-had decided against employing a candidate because of how they were dressed.
-The right interview code,
+executives, 37% said that they had decided against employing a candidate because of how they were dressed.

 does pay to play it safe.